-- Chartered Financial Analysts (CFAs). - Ph.D.s. - Architects. - Certified Mortgage Bankers (CMBs). - Actuaries with the following designations: - Associate of the Casualty Actuarial Society (ACAS). - Fellow of the Casualty Actuarial Society (FCAS). - Associate of the Society of Actuaries (ASA). - Fellow of the Society of Actuaries (FSA). - Member of the American Academy of Actuaries (MAAA). - Member, Society of Pension Actuaries (MSPA). - Fellow, Society of Pension Actuaries (FSPA). - Community Heroes professions: At least one borrower must be currently employed either full-time or parttime in one of the following eligible professions (see exception for military personnel): - Any employee of one of these organizations: - Public or private educational institution. - Fire Department. - Federal, state or local government law enforcement agency. - Nurses (all designations, including a Certified Nursing Assistants [CNA]) - Emergency Medical Technicians (EMTs) and Paramedics. - Active or former military personnel will qualify when at least one borrower documents one of the following: - Current income derived from active duty or military retirement; or - Military service with DD Form 214 Certificate of Release or Discharge From Active Duty (dishonorable discharge is ineligible). - Eligibility for a Veterans Administration (VA) mortgage with a current VA Certificate of Eligibility. - Employment documentation or other acceptable documentation is required verifying the borrower's position (see exception for military personnel).
-For example, the borrower's position/designation may be identified on the paystub or VOE.
-If not identified on these documents, then copies of diplomas, certifications, licenses, etc. should be obtained. - Employment and/or income starting post-close are ineligible. - Student loan debt will be included in the total monthly obligations for qualifying purposes.
+- Chartered Financial Analysts (CFAs). - Ph.D.s. - Architects. - Certified Mortgage Bankers (CMBs). - Actuaries with the following designations: - Associate of the Casualty Actuarial Society (ACAS). - Fellow of the Casualty Actuarial Society (FCAS). - Associate of the Society of Actuaries (ASA). - Fellow of the Society of Actuaries (FSA). - Member of the American Academy of Actuaries (MAAA). - Member, Society of Pension Actuaries (MSPA). - Fellow, Society of Pension Actuaries (FSPA). - Community Heroes: At least one member must be currently employed either full-time or part-time in one of the following eligible professions (see exception for military personnel) or employed within one of the named organizations: - Any employee of one of these organizations: - Public or private educational institution. - Fire Department. - Federal, state or local government law enforcement agency. - Medical care provider, including, but not limited to: - Hospitals. - Physicians' offices and medical practices. - Inpatient and outpatient care centers and clinics. - Assisted living facilities. - Skilled nursing facilities. - Home health agencies. - Nurses (all designations, including a Certified Nursing Assistant [CNA]). - Emergency Medical Technicians (EMTs) and Paramedics. - Active or former military personnel will qualify when at least one documents one of the following: - Current income derived from active duty or military retirement; or - Military service with DD Form 214 Certificate of Release or Discharge from Active Duty (dishonorable discharge is ineligible); or - Eligibility for a Veterans Administration (VA) mortgage with a current VA Certificate of Eligibility. - Employment documentation or other acceptable documentation is required verifying the member's position (see exception for military personnel).
+For example, the member's position/designation may be identified on the paystub or VOE.
+If not identified on these documents, then copies of diplomas, certifications, licenses, etc. should be obtained. - Employment and/or income starting post-close are ineligible. - Student loan debt will be included in the total monthly obligations for qualifying purposes. - Credit: - Each member must have a valid credit score.
+A credit score is considered valid when a member has a minimum of 3 trade lines each evaluated a minimum of 12 months or 2 trade lines each evaluated a minimum of 24 months.
+Trade lines may be open or closed. - A minimum of 2 credit scores are required for each member. - A member with 1 score is acceptable when the credit union has requested credit scores from all 3 credit repositories and only 1 credit score is available. - All bankruptcies, foreclosures, deed-in-lieu of foreclosures and short sales require 7 years' seasoning. - No judgments or charge-off accounts within the last 7 years.